 - Shoes need to be closed-toe but they should also be comfortable.
 You will be walking around in them all day, after all.

-- In general, avoid bright colors and accents, even if they are in formal clothing.
-Conservative dress also has to do with the colors you wear, not just the style of clothing that you wear.
+- Avoid bright colors and accents, even if they are in formal clothing.
+Conservative dress also has to do with the colors you wear, not just your personal style.

 - You should not try to intentionally dress down to get out of jury duty.
 Odds are you might be asked to change and come back at a later date.
 So you may just end up wasting your time if you try to dress down.